 Watching the print change colour as it’s being exposed is always one of my favourite moments.

-It has taken a little bit of time and a few experiments before I started getting the kind of images I was after, especially with the negatives but as frustrating as it can sometimes be when it goes wrong, I enjoy how experimental the process and how each printing day is different and can’t be 100% controlled or planned because you can’t control nature or the way the light is that day, whether a cloud suddenly goes in front of the sun and weakens the light, so you have to adjust the exposure time you might just have calculated.
+It has taken a little bit of time and a few experiments before I started getting the kind of images I was after, especially with the negatives but as frustrating as it can sometimes be when it goes wrong, I enjoy how experimental the process is and how each printing day is slightly different and can’t be 100% controlled or planned, because you can’t control nature or what the light is like that day, or whether a cloud suddenly goes in front of the sun and weakens the light, so you have to adjust the exposure time you might just have calculated.

 I don’t think we always share enough of the behind-the-scenes process or our “failed” attempts but without them you don’t really get to the good ones, so I thought I’d show some snapshots from my phone of what it looks like when I’m printing and present my “finished” cyanotypes in a little slideshow gallery instead.